netzfisch/teamorga/README.md

     $ rake db:migrate

 ### Testing

 Check the specs in the console by

     $ rake db:test:prepare
     $ guard

 ### Development

-You don't need to setup a new group with fake users, to see what it feels like.
+You don't need to setup a fake group with users, to see what it feels like.
 Just seed the exisiting data

+    $ rake db:drop
+    $ rake db:migrate
     $ rake db:seed

+or as one-liner `$ rake db:drop db:migrate db:seed`, which is much faster!
+Than we use foreman to start all processes via a 'Procfile' instead doing `$ rails server`:

     $ foreman start

-We use foreman to start all processes via a 'Procfile' instead doing `$ rails server`.
-Than access the application via http://localhost:5000.
+Access the application via [http://localhost:5000](http://localhost:5000).
 Reach the console via `$ foreman run rails console` or `$ rails console`.

 ### Staging / Production

 For example deploy at heroku

 ```sh